yurujaja/pangaea-bench/README.md

 | Prithvi | Sen1Floods11  | 80     | 87.217 |
 | Prithvi | AI4SmallFarms | 80     | 33.796 |

+NOTE: if you want to benchmark the results of your model, for a fair comparison do not change the hparams in the configs!
+When the pre-print will be out, we will publish also a set of "benchmark-configs".

 ## 📝 Citation